muhtasimMahmud007/Simple-coded-boat-animation/README.md

 # Simple-coded-boat-animation
-A simple boat animation has been implemented using OpennGL.
+A simple boat animation has been implemented using OpenGL.